 Wall Street rewarded Sears Holdings Corp.
-(NASDAQ:SHLDC) Thursday with a boost in stock prices on the strength of narrower-than-expected Q1 losses.
+(NASDAQ:SHLDF) Thursday with a boost in stock prices on the strength of narrower-than-expected Q1 losses.
 This despite revenue and same-store sales declines in the double digits.

 The company said it would ramp up cost-cutting efforts to $1.25 billion from its previous target of $1 billion.
 Sears said it would continue to review it store operations as cost-cutting continues.

 Not As Bad As Expected

 Analysts expected an EPS loss of $3.05.
 Instead the company reported an adjusted loss of $2.15.
 Thomson Reuters forecast revenue of $4.05 billion.
 Sears reported $4.3 billion.